hiteshvaidya/NLP-course/RNNs/README.md

 **PS: to utilize gpu on mac, please specify `-d mps` in the command line arguments.
 If the pytorch in virtual environment is installed for metal, it will utilize gpu on mac**

 ### Logs
 All the logs are saved as per the name provided along with `-l or --log` in the command line argument.
 Any experiment saves the respective model (.pth), runtime log, plots for loss and accuracy.
-To load a saved trained model (`.pth`), you can comment [line 557 of rnn.py](rnn.py#L557) and load the existing model at [line 561](rnn.py#L561) by providing the correct relative path.
+To load a saved trained model (`.pth`), you can comment **[line 557 of rnn.py](rnn.py#L557)** and load the existing model at **[line 561](rnn.py#L561)** by providing the correct relative path.

+### Model Optimization
+- The loss and accuracy is calculated at every time step between `output[:, t, :]` and `Y_one_hot[:, t, :]` and averaged over all time steps
+- Gradients are clipped between `[-1.0, 1.0]`
+- Used `Adam` optimizer for training

+## Testing
+As mentioned in the announcement for this homework, if model is trained for **K** time steps, it is tested for **K+M** time steps.
+While doing this, the hidden state and cell state (for lstm and mlstm) is preserved and passed again as input to `model.forward()`.
+Such a process helps to preserve the hidden context of the input for long number of time steps.

+## Trials and Observations
+- The model was tested with various embedding sizes out of [8, 16, 32].
+The general rule of thumb followed was, [hidden_size / 2] or [hidden_size / 4].
+- The hidden size was tested in the range [64, 128, 256].
+The model showed better performance with 256 hidden size.
+- learning rate was chosen from [0.01, 0.001, 0.005].
+I observed that higher learning rate may cause stability issues in the model.
+- batch size was set to [32, 64].
+- The loss and accuracy graphs indicate that 0.01 is too high value and the optimization surpasses minima and swings back and forth.
+Therefore, **lr=0.005** suits better for this problem.
+- It was observed that all networks trained better with 50000 samples as opposed to just 10000 train samples.
+All the train samples were of length 100.
+The testing was performed with 10000 samples of length 500 as mentioned in the requirements of the assignment.

+For the final trials, the seeds were chosen out of [42, 0, 100] for all the variations of RNN cells.